 Some places give you the feeling of coming home.
-Some places gives the excitement of something new.
+Some places give the excitement of something new.
 And then you have places like Venice: it is like visiting my dreams whilst I’m awake.

 You surely can feel between these lines how much i love this city and how much it fuels my imagination to be there.

 I have had a world map on my wall ever since I was a kid.
-As I started moving a lot it was in my diary or somewhere else visible for me.
+As I started moving a lot it was in my diary or somewhere else visible to me.
 I would mark places to go and places I have been.
-Stick photos on there of how I imagine my adventures and exchange them with my own once i finally visited.
+Stick photos on there of how I imagine my adventures and exchange them with my own once I finally visited.

-I dreamed of Rout 66, the pyramids and the red soil of Australia.
+I dreamed of Route 66, the pyramids and the red soil of Australia.
 But on top of my list was always the carnival of Venice.

 I loved the idea that for 2 weeks, everybody could be anyone.
-No social differences, no fear of embarrassment no unrealistic social noms and that all with a hint of mystery, glamour and lots and lots of quirky costumes and masks.
-Throw in delicate glas work and all the sparkles and water – what could my heart desire more.
+No social differences, no fear of embarrassment no unrealistic social norms and that all with a hint of mystery, glamour and lots and lots of quirky costumes and masks.
+Throw in delicate glasswork and all the sparkles and water – what could my heart desire more.

 I’m fine not having seen the carnival, but I am glad I visited the city 3 times now.
-Here a few impression from our long weekend in 2019.
-Unfortunately not the best, since I just changed camera and I was still struggling with its setting.
+Here are a few impressions from our long weekend in 2019.
+Unfortunately, not the best, since I just changed the camera and I was still struggling with its setting.